mkhanal1/QualysVuln_scan_aws_azure_terraform/README.md

 # Qualysvm_scan_cloud_vm
-Terraform Template to create Qualys scanner in your subscription that will scan your AWS/Azure VMs and generate report.
+Terraform Template to create Qualys scanner in your Qualys subscription, your aws/azure cloud to scan your AWS/Azure VMs.

 # License
 _**THIS SCRIPT IS PROVIDED TO YOU "AS IS."
 TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
 IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS**_